simeononsecurity/simeononsecurity.ch/content/guides/budget-diy-gps-gnss-base-station-setup-esp32-um980/index.en.md

       - **Arch**: `sudo pacman -S esptool`
 3. Connect the ESP32 to your computer.
-   - While plugging into your computer, hold down the `BOOT` button to prepare the ESP32 for Flashing.
+   - While plugging into your computer, hold down the `BOOT` centerbutton to prepare the ESP32 for Flashing.
-     - {{< figure src="esp32boot.webp" alt="ESP32 Boot Button" caption="ESP32 Boot Button - randomnerdtutorials.com" link="https://randomnerdtutorials.com/boot-button-1/" >}}
+     - {{< figure src="esp32boot.webp" alt="ESP32 Boot Button" caption="ESP32 Boot centerbutton - randomnerdtutorials.com" link="https://randomnerdtutorials.com/boot-button-1/" >}}
 4. Flash the XBEE ESP32 Firmware
   *Note*: Your COM device location will be different than mine.
 You'll need to identify it first before continuing.
   - Windows